Skip to main contentIBM ST4SD

 Parameterized packages can have tags applied to them.
 A tag is a shorthand for referencing the package.
 For example by adding the tag 1.0 to the package my-experiment@sha256x16092ca4bb13955b1397bf38cfba45ef11c9933bf796454a81de4f86 you can reference it as my-experiment:1.0 in various operations.

 Developers can specify tags when pushing a package using the metadata.package.tags field of the package payload.
 Tagging a parameterised package with a tag removes the tag from any other parameterised package with the same name.
 This guarantees that if $packageName:$tag exists, it points to exactly one $packageName@$digest.
 The API call api_experiment_update_tags(packageIdentifier, tags) can also be used add or remove a tag to a package at any time.
 Note, this call requires tags to include all tags you want associated with the package.
-If an existing tag is not in this list then it will be removed.
+If an older version of this experiment has a tag which is not contained in this tag list then the tag will remain pointing to the older version of the experiment.

 The current tags associated with a package can be found by inspecting the metadata.package.tags element of the package definition in the registry.